-Federal Supplemental Educational Opportunity Grants (SEOG): SEOG is a federal grant for undergraduates with exceptional need.
-Since these funds are limited, only Pell Grant recipients with the lowest Estimated Family Contribution will receive these grants which typically range from \$400 to \$800 at GCC.
-Recipients must be enrolled at least half-time.
+Federal Supplemental Educational Opportunity Grants: This is a federal grant for undergraduates with exceptional need.
+Since these funds are limited, only Pell Grant recipients with the lowest Estimated Family Contribution will receive these grants which typically range from \$200 to \$400 at GCC.
+Recipients must be enrolled at least half-time (six semester credits).

 Federal Direct Stafford Loan: Direct Stafford Loans, from the William D. Ford Federal Direct Loan Program, are low-interest loans for eligible students to help cover the cost of higher education.
 Eligible students borrow directly from the U.S. Department of Education.
-A minimum of 6 credit hours per semester is required.
-Interest is subsidized while in school and in grace periods for students who demonstrate financial need.
+A minimum of six credit hours per semester is required.
 Annual limits are based on class level and dependency status and range from \$5,500 to \$10,500 per year at community colleges.